nataliaspeck/git-guide/README.md

 ## diff

 To see the diff between your changes and the current state of the Git repo, you can `git diff`.

 To see only the name of the changed files, you can `git diff --only-name`

+## undo things

+To undo all the changes you do (and not commit yet), you can `git checkout .` and to undo the changes in a special file, you can user `git checkout FILENAME`.

+To unstaged changes, you can `git reset`, following the same logic of all ( . ) and file (filename) for the extra params.

+To reset things you already commited, there are three main options:
+`git reset --soft COMMIT_HASH`: this command return the changes commited to a staged status.

+`git reset --mixed COMMIT_HASH`: this command return the changes commited to a modified status.

+`git reset --hard COMMIT_HASH`: this command clear all the changes of a commit.

+Important: supposing you want to reset the last commit, you need to put the penultimate commit hash in the reset command.